Christ's Hospital: Uniform

 The Tudor school uniform consists of belted, long blue coats, knee-breeches, yellow socks, and bands at the neck.
 The uniform has been in place since 1553.
 The nickname "Blue-coat School" comes from the blue coats worn by the students; however, the nickname used within the school community itself is "Housey" and the long coat is called a "Housey coat".
 Variants of the Housey Coat include a version with larger buttons and velvet cuffs, known as the 'Buttons' coat.
 These are issued to the Monitors, a group of Grecian prefects, as well as an academic commendation to Grecian pupils.
 Those in the latter category wear these coats with the third button on the cuff undone to signify this distinction.

 Second and third form pupils wear a simple leather belt with a buckle.
 When pupils reach their "Little Erasmus" year (year 9), they were presented with more elaborate hallmarked sterling silver 'broadie' buckles and belts, which the pupils keep after leaving the school.
 However, today the 'broadie' buckles tend to be made of base metal with a silver coating.
 It is also not uncommon for pupils with parents or siblings who attended the school to wear additionally the buckles of their relatives, leading to some pupils to have as many as 5 buckles on their broadie belt.
-Special buckles are also issued to House Captains, as well as the Senior Grecian and Second Monitor (the two senior students of the school).
+Special buckles are also issued to House Captains, as well as the Senior Grecian (the senior student of the school).

 A complementary uniform was introduced for girls on re-unification of the schools in 1985 when the girls' part of the school closed in Hertford and moved to Horsham.
 This consists of a knee-length pleated skirt, summer jacket, yellow socks (for the boys and junior girls), and grey socks or grey/black tights for senior girls, as well as the long coat in winter, and the bands.

 During periods of hot weather conditions, the Head Teacher may allow pupils to wear so-called 'Half Housey', where the Housey coat may be left off and shirts and breeches/skirts only be worn.

-In 2011 students and alumni stated that they saw the uniform as an important way of giving the school a unique identity and unifying the school.
+In 2011, students and alumni stated that they saw the uniform as an important way of giving the school a unique identity and unifying the school.
 Around that time the administrators had discussed the idea of updating the uniform.
 Over 95% of students voted in favour of keeping the original uniform.